Rushland Boy here behind the Golden EIB microphone, executing assigned host duties flawlessly.

 Well, we know we don't want her, that's for sure.

-Oh is that is that to the point, Snardley?
+Is that to the point, Snerdley?

-I have you are the first caller that's ever talked back to the screener on air.
+You are the first caller that's ever talked back to the screener on air.

 So you're talking back to him now.

-How is that brief enough, Snerdby?
+How is that brief enough, Snerdley?

 Well, something.

-We never why is it that the media never went into detail about why?
+Why is it that the media never went into detail about why?

-We'll take this up.
+Look, we'll take this up.

-We will, I will when we get back.
+I will when we get back.

 It is the most listened to radio talk show in the country.

-L. Rushball behind the golden EIB nicrophone.
+El Rushbo behind the golden EIB nicrophone.

-You know, it's an interesting thing.
+It's an interesting thing.

-Um, I last caller was referencing that the media is constantly running stories on when will Trump drop out when he's never said that he would.
+Our last caller was referencing that the media is constantly running stories on when will Trump drop out when he's never said that he would.

-He he he was answering a question about uh his opponents, and he he he said if if I were two points, three points, four points.
+He was answering a question about his opponents, and he said, If I were two points, three points, four points, I was hopelessly at the bottom of these polls, I would drop out.

-And that became Trump says if he starts losing in the polls, he will withdraw from the race, and he's never ever said that, and they're obsessed with it because that's what they want.
+And that became Trump says if he starts losing in the polls, he will withdraw from the race.

-And our caller said in the meantime, isn't the real likelihood that Hillary Clinton would withdraw?
+And our caller said, in the meantime, isn't the real likelihood that Hillary Clinton would withdraw?

 Because if you look, you can find stories that her health is not good.

-There's just her overall health uh isn't good.
+There's just her overall health isn't good.

 It's the last thing in the world they want, and it's not something that they will speculate about.

-And I don't know, since I can't imagine doing this anyway, my running for president.
+Since I can't imagine doing this anyway, my running for president, I mean, I just couldn't do it.

-I mean, I just couldn't do it.
+I just couldn't do it.

 That things are either so dire or in some other state that only they can fix, only they can resolve issues.